 Be careful, consumer loans are bad as they do not add value.

-3. Desire of expensive items
+3. A desire for expensive items

 One common wish among many young people is to use the latest smartphones, drive a nice car and live in an expensive place.
 These desires require huge cash flow as the cost of a good smartphone or a nice car is not cheap.
 Some end up borrowing from their banks or taken a lease at very high rates to pay back over time.
 This again leaves little or no cash to save.